jfcloutier/karma_system/design_notes/acting.md

 During all phases, upon receiving an activation prediction, the CA:

-* sends back nothing if the status of the directive is as predicted
+* sends back nothing if the experienced status of the directive is as predicted
 * otherwise
-  * if the directive in the goal activation prediction does not correspond, or no longer corresponds, to any of its experiences
+  * if the target of a directive's predicted activation does not correspond, or no longer corresponds, to any of its experiences
     * it sends back a `not_relevant` activation prediction error, and
     * forgets any goal activation experience and plan about the directive
   * else